-If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, we are running seminars at 11am and 6pm on Thursdays for tutors!
+If you would like to learn more about how to use the online classroom, as well as troubleshooting tips, we are running seminars at 6pm on Wednesdays for tutors!
 You can see how to join one here.

 If you’re hearing an echo, that’s probably because one of you isn’t wearing headphones!
 Make sure you’re both using headphones for the best quality audio in the classroom.

 Unfortunately, delayed or fuzzy audio or sound that keeps breaking up is usually caused by a poor internet connection, either due to: